 - Playas del Coco sunset sailing and snorkeling tour

-Among the top things to do in Costa Rica there is zip lining, hiking, walking the hanging bridges.
-There are few places in the world that offer as much adventure as this beautiful Central America country, and the best area to do it is Arenal.
+Among the top things to do in Costa Rica there is ziplining.
+The best area to do it is Arenal.

-Among the best zip lining in the country, there is the Sky Trek tour operated by Sky Adventures in Arenal, in the northern part of Costa Rica, which is also home to one of Costa Rica attractions, the Arenal Volcano – a place that can’t be missed even if visiting Costa Rica in a week.
-I suppose my obsession with volcanoes is clear by now, with all the volcano hikes I did in Sicily last month.
-So it’s easy to see why I love Costa Rica.
+Among the best ziplines in the country, there is the Sky Trek tour operated by Sky Adventures in Arenal, in the northern part of Costa Rica, which is also home to one of Costa Rica attractions, the Arenal Volcano – a place that can’t be missed even if visiting Costa Rica in a week.

 Apart from checking out the rainforest and surrounding lake and other lands while zipping along, not to mention spotting wildlife, the zipline tour gives a prime view of the Arenal Volcano.
 (Up until 2010 this volcano was one of the most active in the whole world, but its eruptive cycle has paused and it’s currently in a resting phase.)
 Arenal Volcano looms large over the hillsides surrounding it, and reaches close to 5,500 feet high.

-For those who want to spend more time in the Arenal area – one of the nicest places to visit in Costa Rica – Sky Adventures also operates a Sky Walk.
-This experience involves walking across a series of suspension bridges and trails, and allows travelers to be introduced to the flora and fauna of the forest canopy in a more relaxed way, and from a fresh perspective.
+If you want to spend more time in the Arenal area – one of the nicest places to visit in Costa Rica – Sky Adventures also operates a Sky Walk.
+This experience involves walking across a series of suspension bridges and trails, and allows you to be introduced to the flora and fauna of the forest canopy in a more relaxed way, and from a fresh perspective.